axshen/docker-multi-container/README.md

 # quick-K8s

-Useful repository for prototyping and deploying a simple web application.
-Uses docker-compose for running locally and Kubernetes (on DigitalOcean) for deployment.
+Useful repository for prototyping and deploying a simple web application with Kubernetes.
+Use Minikube for running locally and DigitalOcean for production deployment.

 To create a Kubernetes ingress on Digital Ocean: